-Luckily, experienced personal injury lawyers like the lawyers at Nadrich & Cohen, LLP can help you with these things since people who are bitten by dogs can file lawsuits in California.
+Luckily, experienced personal injury lawyers like the lawyers at Nadrich & Cohen Accident Injury Lawyers can help you with these things since people who are bitten by dogs can file lawsuits in California.

 Call us now at (209) 937-0888 if you or a loved one was injured by a dog bite in Tracy.
 We might be able to obtain financial compensation for your injuries, disfigurement, disability, medical bills including plastic surgery, lost wages and more.
 Our representation is free until and unless we obtain a financial recovery for you.

 California has “strict liability” laws which means pet owners are responsible for most injuries caused by dog bites.
 Dog owners don’t need to know their dogs have been vicious before in order to be held liable for a dog bite.
 If they argue that they didn’t know their dog could be dangerous, or that they tried their best to prevent their dog from hurting someone, these arguments are invalid.

 Dog owners in California are strictly liable for dog bites if the injured person was bitten in a public place or “lawfully in a private place.”

 Those carrying out legal duties, like mail delivery, are lawfully on private property.
 Those bitten by police or military dogs defending themselves or doing law enforcement work cannot sue in California for a dog bite.
 People bitten while trespassing on private property cannot sue for a dog bite.
 People who were bitten by a dog after provoking it cannot sue for a dog bite.
 People bitten by dogs who were protecting its owner or someone else in accordance with California self-defense laws cannot sue for a dog bite.